saf-dmitry/taskpaper-mode/README.md

 ## Searching

-You can create a sparse tree based on specific combinations of items' text, type, and tags.
+You can create a sparse tree based on specific combinations of items' assigned tags and attributes.
 This is a great tool that lets you focus on the right things at the right time.

 TaskPaper mode has a special mode for incremental querying.
 The I-query mode is entered by pressing `C-c C-i` (`taskpaper-iquery`).
 Query results are updated instantly as you type, creating a sparse tree with all matches.
 The command `C-c C-q` (`taskpaper-query`) is a non-incremental querying command, which requires you to type the entire query string before searching begins.
 This form of static, one-time querying (as opposed to incremental, on-the-fly querying) may be preferable in some situations, such as over slow network connections or on unusually large and deeply nested outlines, which may affect search responsiveness.
-You can limit your searches to certain subtree or region by narrowing the buffer with `C-c #` (`taskpaper-narrow-to-subtree`) or `C-x n n` (`narrow-to region`) respectively.
+You can limit your searches to a certain subtree or region by narrowing the buffer with `C-c #` (`taskpaper-narrow-to-subtree`) or `C-x n n` (`narrow-to-region`) respectively.

-In addition to the standard motion and editing commands both static and incremental query modes define some additional key bindings.
+In addition to the standard motion and editing commands both static and incremental query modes define some additional key bindings while in minibuffer.
 Pressing `TAB` while editing query string offers completion on attribute names at point (see below).
 Pressing `C-c C-c` clears the query string and displays all items in the outline.

-The syntax for query string is described below.
+The query language syntax is described below.

-__Note for TaskPaper app users:__ Though query syntax described here is a valid subset of search syntax implemented in TaskPaper v3 app, the search behavior is slightly different.
+__Note for TaskPaper app users:__ Though the query language syntax described here represents a valid subset of search syntax implemented in TaskPaper v3 app, the search behavior is slightly different.
 TaskPaper mode does not support item path syntax and set operations in search queries relying on tag inheritance instead.
 This behavior may change in future updates.

 ### Tags and Attributes

-Explicit attributes are associated with tags and have the same names, e.g., the tag `@priority(1)` added to an item will be translated to an attribute named "priority" whose value is "1".
-And vice versa, setting an explicit attribute will change the corresponding tag.
+Every item in the outline has its own set of attributes.
+Explicit attributes are associated with assigned tags and have the same names, e.g., the tag `@priority(1)` added to an item will be translated to an attribute named "priority" whose value is "1".
+And vice versa, setting an explicit attribute programmatically will change the corresponding tag.
 TaskPaper mode also includes some implicit (built-in) read-only attributes, which are not associated with tags and set in other way:

  - `type`: Item's type (project, task, note, or blank)
  - `text`: Item's full line of text sans indentation